School and College Leavers: Audit School and College Leaver Programme

 During the degree phase of your programme (this is in the first four years), you’ll split your time between university and working in your designated office.
 Your degree will be from a well established university – and you have the choice of attending one of our two partner universities: the University of Birmingham or Durham University Business School.

 Take a look at the links below to see what life might be like at each.
 And remember, it’s all about making the right decision for you and your future.

 Founded in 1965, Durham University Business School is one of the oldest business schools in the UK.
-It is part of Durham University, which at 180 years old is one of the oldest and most prestigious universities in England.
+It’s part of Durham University which is one of the oldest and most prestigious universities in England.

 Decided that this programme is definitely for you?